wasupduck/Blackjack/README.md

 ## How to Run

-To run this program, you will need an LC-3 simulator.
+To run this program, you will need LC3Tools.
 You can typically assemble the `.asm` file using the simulator's built-in assembler and then load and execute the `.obj` or `.hex` file.

 This code was developed and tested using **[LC3Tools](http://highered.mheducation.com/sites/0072467509/student_view0/lc-3_tools.html)**.
-You can download it from the official resources often associated with the *Introduction to Computing Systems* textbook by Patt and Patel.

 ## Special Requirements

 Since this program is written for the LC-3 architecture, it must be run on an LC-3 simulator or hardware capable of executing LC-3 machine code.
 There are no specific graphical display requirements, as the interaction is purely text-based via standard input/output traps (`TRAP x20`, `x21`, `x22`).
 Ensure your simulator supports these basic trap routines.